Paladin (Dungeons & Dragons): Dungeons & Dragons 3rd edition

 Other Paladin class abilities include the ability to detect evil at will, immunity to fear and disease, the ability to cure disease, the opportunity to use "holy avenger" swords with imbued divine spells or extra damage to evil creatures, and to summon a "special mount" – usually a heavy warhorse of unusual strength and intelligence.
 Their spell-casting and Turn Undead abilities are similar to but weaker or more specialized than comparable cleric abilities.

-Typical tenets of the paladin code are as follows (though many variants exist):